 First, put yourself in the picture with UELAC Promotional gear.
 Then, provide a short description of your surroundings – historical relevance is great, but not obligatory – and send your photo and description to Loyalist.Trails@uelac.org so we we can add you to our gallery below.

 In the meantime, browse our recent submissions below and see if you recognize the people, the places, or both.
 Click any photo for a larger resolution.
 Mouse and click the space between the square brackets to reveal the description.
-For more, visit the archive of older entries on the legacy Dominion website.
+For more submissions, visit the archive of older entries.

 The Big House